hornc/godelfish/README.md

     $ ./gf.py -b -0.02267050412500270959407579713247251696870738403389181782725188269749688319088642196836222187626319203264982082686924411902690
     ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.

-Assuming you have a bf interprerter `bff4` on your `$PATH` you can pipe the output to see it evaluate:
+Assuming you have a bf interpreter `bff4` on your `$PATH` you can pipe the output to see it evaluate:

     $ ./gf.py -b -0.02267050412500270959407579713247251696870738403389181782725188269749688319088642196836222187626319203264982082686924411902690 | bff4
     Hello World!